therewillbecode/poker-maison/README.md

 # Poker Maison

-## A multiplayer app crafted with Haskell and React
+## A poker app crafted with Haskell and React

-Supports multiple players in realtime on multiple tables.
+Supports games across multiple tables in realtime.

 Player moves are timed in order to ensure that games keep running if players disconnect.